Coventry Gardens Improvement Association Bylaws (2021)

 - 1Voluntary membership as described herein shall be limited to dues-paying adults (18 years or older) owning real estate in the Coventry Gardens neighborhood.
 2CGIA members, officers, directors and committee members shall be selected/accepted entirely on a nondiscriminatory basis with respect to age, sex, race, religion or national origin.

 - 1All members of the CGIA shall pay dues to the CGIA the sum set at the annual meeting of the members.
 2The Board of Directors shall propose the dues amount based on history, projected spending and long-term sound financial judgment.
 3The Board of Directors may suggest a tiered dues structure to maximize revenue and offer seniors (65 years) and older a discount.
 4Within 30 days of the first meeting of the new Board of Directors, the Vice-President shall communicate notice of the amount of dues and request payments of each and every residence in the neighborhood.
-5Said dues shall be payable within 30 days of such notice, but no later than April 1 and the membership shall be set at this date.
+5Said dues shall be payable as soon as possible of such notice, but no later than the close of the fiscal year.
+The membership shall be set based on either the current years membership roll or the previous.
 6Unpaid dues from previous years shall not be required for current membership.

 - 1Membership resignations shall be made in writing and given to the Vice-President who shall present them at the next meeting of the Board of Directors.